syorito-hatsuki/learn-english/README.md

 ![In-Game ScreenShot][screenshot]

+Mod removes the possibility of using non-English languages.
 Using English in Minecraft connects you with players worldwide, enhancing your game experience and language skills.
 It's a fun and practical way to learn, opening doors to global friendships and future career opportunities.
 Let's build and learn together in English!